alan-turing-institute/ancient-greek-semantic-space/README.md

 Use:

-1. Change definition of directories (variables "path" and "path_wl") in lines 29-30.
+1. Change definition of directories (variable "path") in line 29.
 2. Update chunk on line 265 ff.
 3. Knit file and check evaluation_analysis.html.